Effective Date: August 11, 2010

 2.8.1 The Center SRA shall ensure that the release of applicable software created by and for the Center is accomplished in accordance with this NPR and in a timely manner.

-2.8.2 Upon consulting with the Software Innovator, the Center SRA has the authority to categorize software as Software Code Baseline, Software Product Baseline, Software Accepted (As Built) Baseline, or Publicly Releasable Software as those terms are defined in paragraph A.1, Software Terminology.
+2.8.2 Upon consulting with the Software Innovator, the Center SRA has the authority to categorize software as Software Code Baseline, Software Product Baseline, Software Accepted (As Built) Baseline, or Publicly Releasable Software.

-2.8.3 When a release of NASA software is requested, the Center SRA shall consult with the Center Office or Project that has responsibility for the software to determine a recommended release category as described in paragraph A.2, Release Terminology.
+2.8.3 When a release of NASA software is requested, the Center SRA shall consult with the Center Office or Project that has responsibility for the software to determine a recommended release category.

-2.8.4 In establishing release restrictions for specified software, the Center SRA shall consider programmatic objectives and the recommendations and determinations resulting from the release assessments described in paragraphs 2.4 through 2.7.
+2.8.4 In establishing release restrictions for specified software, the Center SRA shall consider Agency technology transfer objectives along with the recommendations and determinations resulting from the release assessments.

-126.96.36.199 The Center SRA shall then identify, consistent with the established release restrictions, the approved option(s) for releasing specified software as defined in paragraph A.2 and implemented in Chapter 3.
+22.214.171.124 The Center SRA shall then identify, consistent with the established release restrictions, the approved option(s) for releasing specified software as implemented.

 2.8.5 Finally, the Center SRA will consult with the Center Patent or IP Attorney to determine the proper SUA for a release of NASA software.
-A list of the type of model SUAs is provided in Appendix A.D.
-A model SUA(s) may be revised for a particular release only after consultation with the Center Patent or IP Counsel or designee.
+Model SUAs have been prepared and adopted for use by the SRA's.
+Model SUAs may be revised for a particular release only after consultation with the Center Patent or IP Counsel or designee.

-2.8.6 Except in the case of an Open Source Release (see 188.8.131.52.), a SUA shall be signed or otherwise agreed to by the recipient before the requested software may be released to the recipient.
+2.8.6 Except in the case of an Open Source Release (see 126.96.36.199.), a SUA will be signed, or otherwise agreed to, or acknowledged by the recipient before the requested software may be released to the recipient.

-220.127.116.11 A SUA issued for any purpose other than an Open Source Release shall, at a minimum, include a Software Release Record as defined in paragraph A.1.17 and described in 3.6.1, the disclaimer and indemnification provisions as required in paragraph 3.4 and the notices of paragraph 3.5 as required in this NPR and may also include provisions for nondisclosure and export control as required.
+184.108.40.206 A SUA issued for any purpose other than an Open Source Release will, at a minimum, include a Software Release Record described in 3.6.1, the disclaimer and indemnification provisions as required in 3.4 and the notices of 3.5 as required in this NPR and may also include provisions for nondisclosure and export control as required.

-18.104.22.168 A SUA shall also specify any restrictions on use and disclosure of said software imposed by NASA on the recipient.
+220.127.116.11 A SUA will also specify any restrictions on use and disclosure of said software imposed by NASA on the recipient.

-22.214.171.124 For all releases other than an Intra-NASA Release, Open Source Release or Public Release via click wrap agreement, a SUA shall be issued by the Center SRA (or Contracting Officer if released under 126.96.36.199), or designee, and an original SUA or Software Release Record shall be retained by the SRA, or designee.
+18.104.22.168 For all releases other than an Intra-NASA Release, Open Source Release or Public Release via click wrap agreement, a SUA will be issued by the Center SRA (or Contracting Officer if released under 22.214.171.124), or designee, and an original SUA or Software Release Record shall be retained by the SRA, or designee.

-188.8.131.52 An SUA is a Government record and shall be maintained for disposition per guidance provided in NPD 1440.6, NASA Records Management, and NPR 1441.1, NASA Records Retention Schedules.
+2.8.7 An SUA is a Government record and will be maintained in NTTS for disposition per guidance provided in NPD 1440.6, NASA Records Management, and NPR 1441.1, NASA Records Retention Schedules.

 || NODIS Library | Legal Policies(2000s) | Search ||